Vyral/corina-cisneros/_posts/2020-07-01-6-common-buyer-regrets-and-how-to-avoid-them.md

 youtube_code: QWlleB8RgC8
 ---

-{% include youtube.html %}<center>From neighborhood choice to financing, here are the top six buyer regrets.</center>
+{% include youtube.html %}

+<center>From neighborhood choice to financing, here are the top six buyer regrets.</center>

+&nbsp;

 Before we get started on today’s topic, I want to congratulate one of my favorite clients, Chris, who recently bought a beautiful waterfront home on the broads of Lake Winnipesaukee\!
 It was a pleasure working with you.&nbsp;